iotaledger/susee-streams-poc/README.md

             Default value is http://localhost:50000

             Example: iota-bridge-url="http://192.168.47.11:50000"

-The SUBSCRIPTION_PUB_KEY and SUBSCRIPTION_LINK will be logged to the console by the *Sensor* app when the CLI command --subscribe-announcement-link of the *Sensor* app is used.
-This applies to the x86/PC version of the *Sensor* app (*Sensor remote control*) and to the *ESP32 Sensor* application.
-In case of the *ESP32 Sensor* these properties are also logged to the console of the *Sensor* app that is used as *Sensor remote control*.

 To allow fully automated channel initializations the SUSEE Streams POC applications and the streams-poc-lib are using an own communication protocol consisting of `commands` and `confirmations` where a `confirmation`